Western Caspian University: Department of Philology and Translation

 This department has been entitled as the Department of Western Languages since 1996.
 Students are trained in philology (English language and philology) and translation (English, German, French).
 Since 2017, the department has continued its activity as the School of Philology and Translation.

 The main direction of the department is training philologists, including translators of business, management, political studies, sociology and law.

 In general, nine languages are taught at the school: Azerbaijani, English, German, French, Russian, Latin, Chinese, Spanish and Finnish.
 Foreign specialists – native speakers – are available to improve students’ language skills.

-Currently, tuition is provided in the following disciplines at the faculty: